-Year Ended October 31,

-2022 2021 2020

-Foreign currency transaction gains (losses) \$ 386 \$ (98) \$ (42)

-Foreign currency exchange derivative gains (losses) 19 (15)

-Pension service benefit 783 839 243

-Interest income 19 5 28

-Other (166) 8 66

-Other income \$ 1,041 \$ 754 \$ 280
+Year Ended October 31, 2023 2022 2021 Foreign currency transaction (losses) gains \$ (146) \$ 386 \$ (98) Foreign currency exchange derivative gains 1 19 Pension service (expense) benefit (5,566) 783 839 Interest income 248 19 5 Other (56) (166) 8 Other (loss) income \$ (5,519) \$ 1,041 \$ 754

-16. Segment Information
+17. Segment Information

-We present three reportable business segments: (1) NA Fenestration, comprising three operating segments primarily focused on the fenestration market in North America including vinyl profiles, insulating glass spacers, screens & other fenestration components; (2) EU Fenestration, comprising our U.K.-based vinyl extrusion business, manufacturing vinyl profiles & conservatories, and the European insulating glass business manufacturing insulating glass spacers; and (3) NA Cabinet Components, comprising our cabinet door and components segment.
+We present three reportable business segments: (1) NA Fenestration, comprising four operating segments primarily focused on the fenestration market in North America including vinyl profiles, insulating glass spacers, screens, custom compound mixing, and other fenestration components; (2) EU Fenestration, comprising our U.K.-based vinyl extrusion business, manufacturing vinyl profiles and conservatories, and the European insulating glass business manufacturing insulating glass spacers; and (3) NA Cabinet Components, comprising our cabinet door and components segment.
 We maintain a grouping called Unallocated Corporate & Other, which includes transaction expenses, stock-based compensation, long-term incentive awards based on the performance of our common stock and other factors, certain severance and legal costs not deemed to be allocable to all segments, depreciation of corporate assets, interest expense, other, net, income taxes and inter-segment eliminations, and executive incentive compensation and medical expense fluctuations relative to planned costs as determined during the annual planning process.
 Other general and administrative costs associated with the corporate office are allocated to the reportable segments, based upon a relative measure of profitability in order to more accurately reflect each reportable business segment's administrative costs.
 We allocate corporate expenses to businesses acquired mid-year from the date of acquisition.
 The accounting policies of our operating segments are the same as those used to prepare the accompanying consolidated financial statements.
-Corporate general and administrative expenses allocated during the years ended October 31, 2022, 2021 and 2020 were \$24.5 million, \$21.6 million and \$21.7 million, respectively.
+Corporate general and administrative expenses allocated during the years ended October 31, 2023, 2022 and 2021 were \$23.5 million, \$24.5 million and \$21.6 million, respectively.